Talking on the phone is an art.

 French phone conversations (as with most other languages) follow a general script with a beginning, middle and end.
 For French learners who may be uncomfortable talking on the phone with native speakers, keeping this in mind can take the pressure off.

 Phone calls don’t have to be anxiety-inducing; just learn your lines and your French will immediately sound smoother and more fluent.
 Learning the appropriate vocabulary and memorizing the turns of phrases used in French phone conversations will allow you to concentrate on what you need to say (which is to say, your reason for calling).
+It also helps to listen to real-life examples of conversations between native speakers, which you can do through FluentU.

 First things first: the lingo!
 Let’s take a look at some nouns and verbs.